Gateway Commercial Finance

 For many business owners, family and friends are a common source of capital.
 That’s especially true for start-ups, who may not have many other options.
 Your family and friends may be willing to overlook issues that banks or investors would object to, such as credit issues, lack of business history, and even lack of a business plan.

 There’s also the issue of repayment.
 If you fail to repay the loan on time or fail to repay it completely, you could forever tarnish your relationships with your family and friends.
-The loss of family could be much bigger and much more painful than the loss of your business.
+The loss of family could be much more significant and painful than the loss of your business.

 Your family and friends could very well be a good source of capital.
 However, do your research and due diligence before moving forward.
 If there’s any chance that the agreement could spoil your relationships, you may want to exhaust all other options before you take money from family members.